Hairfree Solutions

 DO avoid caffeine, such as coffee, tea, or soda, prior to treatment.
 This may increase sensitivity and cause mild dehydration.

-DO remember, to achieve the best results keep regular appointments in order to treat the hair in the proper growth stage.
-Waiting too long in between appointments results in less moisture in the follicle.
+DO remember, to achieve the best results keep regular recommended appointments in order to treat the hair in the proper growth stage.
+Waiting too long in-between appointments results in less moisture in the follicle.

 DO feel free to call us with your questions or concerns.

-DO hydrate the day of and days after, this helps your body regulate body temperature.
+DO hydrate this helps your body regulate body temperature.

 DO inform your laser technician of any medications, health conditions, or pregnancy.